 While doing some legal gun trading two years ago this week, I struck up a conversation with Greg Grimes, co-owner of Trail Creek Trade Co.
 Today, I want to share what happened during that visit and ask once again for your help as we try to complete a special mission by Veterans Day.

 Grimes explained that he had acquired the framed artwork from a friend who had rescued it from a pile of things bound for a dumpster and then held on to it for a decade before transferring ownership to him.
+He was fascinated by the artwork and the story it held.
 Since then, it has hung on the wall behind the counter near the back of the gun shop.
+When modern office spaces get custom acrylic photo blocks and expensive caricatures for decor, the veteran’s pencil sketch portrait holds a different kind of elegance in this store.

 In addition to the fact the pencil sketch features an American Soldier, several other aspects of the piece make it special: